 In 1973, she was hired by John Kaufmann as his first employee and, together with him, formed the Washington, D.C. philatelic auction house of John W. Kaufmann, Inc. where she served as Vice-President until John's death in 1988 when she took over as President.
 John and Trish were married in 1975.

-Trish was one of the first female auctioneers in the country, calling her first sale in 1973, and served as office manager as well as auction describer.
+Trish was one of the first female auctioneers in the country (if not the first), calling her first sale in 1973, and served as office manager as well as auction describer.
 She closed the business in 1989 when she began working as a consultant for Stephen J. Osborne, a dealer in the United Kingdom.
 In September 2000, Osborne moved his business back to England and Trish decided to narrow her philatelic niche solely to Confederates.

 With more than 50 years of philatelic experience, Trish works as a professional philatelist and holds the premier Confederate retail stock in the country.
 She was qualified as a philatelic expert witness in 2003 and is available for court testimony in the fields of Confederate States stamps and postal history, as well as appraisals.
-Trish takes her retail stock on the road a few times a year and can be found with a bourse table at the yearly Confederate Stamp Alliance conventions, the American Philatelic Society annual convention, which moves around the country, as well as at her old stomping grounds at NAPEX in the Washington, DC, area every June.
+Trish takes her retail stock on the road a few times a year and can be found with a bourse table at the yearly Civil War Philatelic Society conventions, the American Philatelic Society annual convention (now reinvented as the Great American Stamp Show), which moves around the country, as well as at her old stomping grounds at NAPEX in the Washington, DC, area every June.

 In October 2019, the Kaufmann Civil War Room was dedicated in Bellefonte, Pennsylvania, at the American Philatelic Center.
 It is currently populated by a lot of Civil War literature but will eventually house her research after she passes on to that great stamp club in the sky.

 On a personal level, Trish was happily remarried in 1992 to Capt.
 Darryl Boyer.
-For fifteen seasons, together they ran a wreck diving charter boat, Surface Interval, from 1991 through 2005.
+For 15 seasons, together they ran a seasonal wreck diving charter boat, Surface Interval, from 1991-2005.
 The sale of their boat in December 2005 gave Trish the opportunity to expand her philatelic sales department.
 Darryl and Trish met while diving off the Mid-Atlantic coast of Virginia in 1990 while she was training to become a SCUBA instructor and he was looking for a dive boat to buy.

 At left are Trish and Darryl Boyer taking time out to enjoy relaxing on their boat.
 August 2017

-Trish is also very involved in her calling to Reformation Lutheran Church in Milford, Delaware, where she created and maintained the church website for 17 years before relinquishing that job in 2013.
-She also enjoys lifting her voice in praise as a tenor in the chancel choir.
+Trish is also very involved in her calling to Reformation Lutheran Church in Milford, Delaware.
+She enjoys lifting her voice in praise as a tenor in the chancel choir.